Mark Umbers

 Mark Umbers (born 17 June 1973) is an English theatre, film and television actor.

 Early life and education

-Born in Harrogate, West Riding of Yorkshire, Umbers was brought up in Wetherby and was educated at Malsis School before attending Sedbergh School.
-In 1995 he graduated from Oxford University with a degree in Latin and Greek Literature and Philosophy.
+Born in Harrogate, North Yorkshire, Umbers was brought up in Wetherby and was educated at Malsis School before attending Sedbergh School.
+In 1995 he graduated from Oxford University with a degree in Latin and Greek literature and philosophy.

 Career

 Umbers' first professional engagements were in 1997 in the BBC dramas The Student Prince and Berkeley Square.
 His theatre debut was the lead role in a production of The Pirates of Penzance which transferred to Regent's Park Open Air Theatre in London.

 Trevor Nunn and John Caird cast Umbers in their multi-award-winning 1999 season at the Royal National Theatre, where he appeared in productions including The Merchant of Venice, which was later filmed for broadcast by the BBC.
 After playing Lord Sidney opposite Richard E. Grant in the BBC series The Scarlet Pimpernel, Umbers returned to the National to play Freddy in the acclaimed 2001 revival of My Fair Lady, later transferring to Theatre Royal Drury Lane.
 In her Evening Standard review, Zoe Williams suggested that Umbers was ‘known throughout the western world as the most beautiful man ever seen’.

 In 2002 Umbers appeared alongside Chiwetel Ejiofor in The Vortex, Michael Grandage's inaugural production at the Donmar Warehouse.

 In 2004, he was cast opposite Scarlett Johansson in A Good Woman.

 In 2005, he played the lead role of Perkin Warbeck in Channel 4's historical drama Princes in the Tower.
 After playing opposite Anjelica Huston and Lauren Bacall in These Foolish Things, his third role that year was alongside John Malkovich in Colour Me Kubrick.
 He then played Lt.
 Robert Maynard in the mini-series Blackbeard (2006) opposite Jessica Chastain.

 In 2007, Umbers played the Gentleman Caller in The Glass Menagerie alongside Jessica Lange in the West End to critical acclaim.
 Later that year Steven Soderbergh cast Umbers as Roth in Che: Part Two.
 The following year, he starred in the second series of the BBC drama Mistresses and the BBC film of The Turn of the Screw, playing the Master opposite Michelle Dockery.

 The Menier Chocolate Factory cast Umbers in their revival of Sweet Charity, the first production of the show to have only one leading man, with Umbers playing all the love-interest roles.
 The production transferred to the Theatre Royal Haymarket in 2010.
 Of Umbers' performance, Michael Coveney wrote in The Independent that "it's unusual to have such a level of performance in a musical...and it raises everyone else's game."